aravindballa/website/content/memos/Maximizing Deep Work Hours - A Personal Experiment.md

 This makes the work look more interesting and fulfilling for me.
 Urge to check feeds, that constant need of stimulation is reduced.

-I've been three weeks into this now and this is whats working for me.
+I've been more than a month into this now and this is whats working for me.
 Everything I mention here might work for you or you might not need to do all the things I do.

 Remember, in this day and age, your ability to focus defines what you can achieve.